germ/germ.github.io/_posts/2019-03-07-Gergo-Setup.md

 2x 22pf,  1x 1uf, 5x0.1uF

 The two 22pF caps are labelled and located by the Oscillator, 1uF by the MCU and labelled, and the reset are dotted around the board.
 Most are labelled 0.1uF, If you see C5 or C6, those are also 0.1uF caps.
 Install them just like you did with the diodes, orientation does not matter.

+**Blue PCBs:** The 0.1uF Caps are above the MCU in a line and the other is labelled at the top of your board.

 ### Resistors
 Next up resistors, you've got 3 kinds 10K (103), 2.2K (222) 22Ohms  (22R0).
 Take a look on the silk screen for them and whack em in there!
 They will all be near the MCU or  USB port.If you see R1 on your board that's supposed to be a 2.2K resistor!